AustenLamacraft/academic-kickstart/content/slides/new-rules/index.md

 - $\overline{\operatorname{OTOC}}$ can be expressed as a Markov process

-- Efficiently calculation using Monte Carlo simulations
+- Efficiently calculate using Monte Carlo simulations

 <p align="center" class="fragment">
 <strong>Aren't quantum computers supposed to do things that classical computers find hard?</strong>